hackbg/hackpay/README.md

-# hackPay - crypto-fiat payment gateway
+# hackPay - crypto payment gateway for business

-**hackPay** is a crypto-fiat payment gateway, suitable for any business.
+**hackPay** is a crypto payment gateway, suitable for any business.
 Its ready to install solution and could be incorporated in online stores that want to acept cryptocurrencies as payment method as well as physical stores, restaurants, beauty stores and more.

 ## Use your current equipment
 You don't need to install new equipment - our product integrates with existing merchant systems.
 Want to know if yours is supported - hello@hack.bg